 Airports: The Port has finalized a master plan for the Richland Airport.
 The Richland Airport is very close to running out of land that can be leased.
 The master plan will guide the Port in its development of the next 40 acres.
-The Prosser airport has also finalized a master plan that will show the need to extend the runway 4,000 feet.
-Upon completion of extending the Prosser runway the Port projects revenue at this airport to increase approximately 5% compared to prior years.
+The Prosser airport is finishing a master plan that will show the need to extend the runway 4,000 feet.
+Upon completion of extending the Prosser runway the Port projects revenue at this airport to increase approximately 5-8% compared to prior years.

-Richland Innovation Center: The Port is in the process of cleaning and removing decades old concrete slabs and building shells that DOE gave to the Port when it transferred this property to the Port.
-These projects are estimated to cost approximately \$250,000.
+Richland Innovation Center: In 2017, the Government Services Administration conducted an appraisal of the property to determine a value for potential purchase.
+The Port is in the process of cleaning and removing decades old concrete slabs and building shells that DOE gave to the Port when it transferred this property to the Port.
+These projects are estimated to cost approximately \$100,000.
 Once the debris is removed the Port will continue landscaping, this will greatly increase the appeal of the site.
-After improvements to the site have been made the Port projects an increase in revenue from this site of approximately 10% compared to prior years.
+After improvements to the site have been made the Port projects an increase in revenue from this site of approximately 5-10% compared to prior years.